Can conference organizers get evaluative feedback on the long-term outcomes of their events? Check out The Reminder and find out!

 Before the end of the ALTM session, briefly go through the feedback form with the group.
 Explain that completing the form on receipt and promptly mailing it back will provide the conference organizers valuable information about the long-term effectiveness of the conference, and this will help make the event even better next time.

 It’s harder to implement long-term evaluations of our events because participants have less motivation to provide the information we need.
 The Reminder combines the effect of receiving the participant-created letter with a quick request for feedback.
-Motivation can be increased by adding an incentive for returning the feedback form, like a small prize or chance to win a raffle from those who return the form.
+You can increase motivation by adding an incentive for returning the feedback form, like a small prize or chance to win a raffle from those who return the form.
 In this case, name/contact information should be added to the form.

 What do you think?
 Can The Reminder be a useful tool for evaluating your events?
 If you use it, share how it worked in the comments below.